syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 - Optionally, the sub-Promises may instruct Kratix to install their Dependencies outside the platform cluster

-For detailed instruction on the above, please check the [Compound Promises](../guides/compound-promises) guide.
+For detailed instructions on the above, please check the [Compound Promises](../guides/compound-promises) guide.